 Composites stand apart from the rest of the materials as it is mainly used for prototyping with metals and it is a vast category of its own.

-PLA is derived from processing sugarcane and corn.
-Hence it is eco-friendly and biodegradable.
+PLA is derived from processing sugarcane and corn, making it is eco-friendly and biodegradable.
 For printing with PLA, you require a printing temperature that falls in-between 190-220°C. Another key feature about PLA is the fact that it is also renewable.

 In an experiment conducted on PLA by James Madison University (JMU), PLA was subjected to various temperatures and pressures and found that PLA as a raw material is food safe.

 When PLA is subjected to the hot nozzle of the printer, there is a chance of inducing toxic material into it while printing by the nozzle.
 This scenario is only applicable only is the nozzle is made of any toxic materials like lead.

 It can be used to make cookie cutters and other food related objects that have short period of contact time with the food material.
 An interesting fact about PLA is that it sometimes produces a sweet scent while printing, depending on the brand.

 The PLA I recommend is Overture PLA Filament (1.75mm).
 Not only does it have an incredible amount of high reviews on Amazon, it is clog-free with great dimensional accuracy and is widely known as being premium quality in the 3D printing world.